 I love the sense of community.
 And also that there are people from totally different backgrounds, but food brings us all together!
 It’s great to see other passionate people striving for excellence every day.
 Not to mention the beautiful campus, and great dining options.

 Do you belong to any clubs or participate in any activities/sports on campus?

 I am a sophomore senator on the Student Government Associate executive board.
 SGA gives me the opportunity to make connections, and truly make a difference.
 I also play on the basketball team.
-I love to complete on a team.
-And it’s a great way to destress, and to stay in shape.
+I love to compete on a team.
+And it’s a great way to de-stress, and to stay in shape.
 Lastly I am a resident assistant.
 This gives me the ability to help students and gain leadership experience.